It may sound cliche, but to inspire employees, leaders need to be an inspiration.

 Tip: Help employees strengthen relationships and expand connections by getting to know them individually, and then connecting people with common interests.

-Tip: Maintain connections with current and past colleagues and employees – by something as little as re-tweeting their post or as big as suggesting lunch – to show you’re interested in their lives and success.
+Tip: Maintain connections with current and past colleagues and employees – by something as little as re-sharing their post or as big as suggesting lunch – to show you’re interested in their lives and success.

 Tip: Start negotiations and other difficult conversations with that in mind.